rooshimadethis/gym_app/README.md

 TODO:
 [] last set timer
 [] after doing an exercise, move it to the bottom (flash?)
+ - opencontainer is making it hard to do the animation
+ - Make sure order gets saved to sharedprefs
 [] back after search clears? (flash)
 [] remove ignoring of deprecated libraries and try again (sharexfiles) [x] import/export exercise data.
 Just in case sharedprefs doesn't work.
 Also Android<->iOS before database